Yugoslavia and the Non-Aligned Movement: Origins of the Movement

+In the early 1950 Yugoslav leaders sought to build ties with Western European socialist parties, especially the West German SPD, but were soon disillusioned by their unwillingness to distance themselves from the Western bloc.
+Disappointed, Belgrade turned its attention to recently decolonized countries, despite limited knowledge and internal scepticism about aligning with what some Yugoslav officials dismissively called the “world of miserables”.
+While initially wary of Third World elites, Yugoslav leadership gradually recognized the strategic value in exploiting tensions within both Cold War camps to advance their non-aligned path.

-A year later, during the 1950 United Nations General Assembly session, prominent Yugoslav politician and at the time Minister of Foreign Affairs Edvard Kardelj stated that "Yugoslavia cannot accept that mankind must choose between domination by one or other power".
+During the 1950 United Nations General Assembly session, prominent Yugoslav politician and at the time Minister of Foreign Affairs Edvard Kardelj stated that "Yugoslavia cannot accept that mankind must choose between domination by one or other power".
 The term non-alignment was used for the first time in the same year when both India and Yugoslavia rejected alignment with any side in the Korean War.
 In 1951 Tito said that he will never agree that only great powers should determine the destiny of the world in which he effectively rejected Comintern's idea on dichotomous division of the world.
 He rejected claims that India and Yugoslavia want to establish the third bloc.
 In August 1954 Vijaya Lakshmi Pandit (at the time president of the United Nations General Assembly) visited Yugoslavia and invited Tito to visit India.
 On 22 December 1954 meeting in New Delhi Indian Prime Minister Jawaharlal Nehru and President of Yugoslavia Josip Broz Tito signed a joint statement stipulating that "the policy of non-alignment adopted and pursued by their respective countries is not 'neutrality' or 'neutralism' and therefore passivity, as sometimes alleged, but is a positive, active and constructive policy seeking to lead to collective peace".

-From 1956 Brijuni Meeting until the 1961 Belgrade Conference
+From 1956 Brioni Meeting until the 1961 Belgrade Conference

-The meeting between Yugoslav President Josip Broz Tito, Indian Prime Minister Jawaharlal Nehru, and President of Egypt Gamal Abdel Nasser, took place on the Brijuni Islands in the Yugoslav constituent Socialist Republic of Croatia on 19 July 1956.
+The Brioni Meeting between Yugoslav President Josip Broz Tito, Indian Prime Minister Jawaharlal Nehru, and President of Egypt Gamal Abdel Nasser, took place on the Brijuni Islands in the Yugoslav constituent People's Republic of Croatia on 19 July 1956.
 The three leaders signed a document expressing that: "Peace cannot be achieved via division, but via striving for collective security on the global scale.
 Achieved by the expansion of the area of freedom, as well as through the ending of domination of one country over another."

 In late 1958, and early 1959, president Tito, and the rest of Yugoslav delegation, initiated a three months long international boat trip on board the Yugoslav training ship Galeb.
 During the trip, the delegation visited Indonesia, India, Burma, Ceylon, Ethiopia, Sudan, Egypt and Syria.
 Indonesian president Sukarno called Tito a world citizen, while Tito referred to the Bandung Conference by saying "Bandung is the place from which a new spirit originated which permeate humanity".
 During his stay in Bandung president Tito received an honorary doctorate in law.